hello-robot/stretch_tutorials/example_3.md

 points = [r * sin(theta) if (theta < -2.5 or theta > 2.5) else inf for r,theta in zip(msg.ranges, angles)]
 new_ranges = [r if abs(y) < self.extent else inf for r,y in zip(msg.ranges, points)]
 ```
 This line of code utilizes linspace to compute each angle of the subscribed scan.
-Here we are computing the y coordinates of the ranges that are below -2.5 and above 2.5 radians of the scan angles.
+Here we  compute the y coordinates of the ranges that are below -2.5 and above 2.5 radians of the scan angles.
 These limits are sufficient for considering scan ranges in front of Stretch, but these values can be altered to your preference.
 If the absolute value of a point's y-coordinate is under self.extent then keep the range, otherwise use inf, which means "no return".

 ```python